oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide650BuildDocker.md

 ### Step 1: Configure the connection to your OCIR Docker Repository

-Open your project in Developer Cloud, and follow the steps below:
+Open your project in Visual Builder Studio, and follow the steps below:

 - Click **Docker** in the left navigation bar, then click **Link External Repository**.